By Sarah J. Brown.

 When Josh and Sarah found out that their 8 year-old daughter, Anna, had Dyslexia, they began their search for answers and solutions.

 Sarah J. Brown, creator of Dyslexia Games, is a Creative Learning Specialist, who also home-educates her children.
-The Browns have a beautiful, large family of ten children, and they all enjoy music, art, traveling and working with orphans in Eastern Europe.
+The Browns have a beautiful, large family of ten children, and they all enjoy music, art, traveling and helping many, many families through their Dyslexia Games website AND Thinking Tree PDF Fun-Schooling Curriculum.

 Thanks for reading!